 Wavemaker and Out in Tech partner to drive a more inclusive workplace

 We are proud to announce our partnership with Out in Tech, a non-profit LGBTQ+ community organization that creates opportunities for LGBTQ+ leaders to advance their careers and visibility within the STEM sector.
-As the first media agency partner, we are looking to inspire the next generation of LGBTQ+ talent to pursue jobs within media and technology through greater visibility, access and education.

 “On behalf of Out in Tech, we are thrilled to welcome Wavemaker as our newest corporate partner,” said Andrew Lowenthal, Executive Director of Out in Tech.
 “We look far and wide for companies and organizations that share our values and ideals of bolstering diversity in tech, and you all came to us with a clear and unequivocal message: We support LGBTQ techies and we want IN!”